 Prior to joining Cohen & Gresser, Melissa was the Chair of the Antitrust and Trade Regulation Practice Group in the Washington, D.C. offices of two large national law firms.
 She served as an Assistant United States Attorney in the Eastern District of Pennsylvania and was a law clerk for the Honorable Harry T Edwards of the United States Court of Appeals for the District of Columbia.
 Melissa is a cum laude graduate of the University of Michigan Law School, where she was editor-in-chief of the Michigan Law Review.

 Melissa has been a member of the American Law Institute since 2003.
 She is also an Advisory Board member for the Institute for Consumer Antitrust Studies and is Co-Chair of the ABA National Institute on Class Actions.
-She chairs the Dean's National Advisory Council for the Columbian College of Arts and Sciences at the George Washington University.
-She serves as Vice Chair of the Global Private Litigation Committee of the ABA Antitrust Section.
+She is the immediate past chair of the Dean's National Advisory Council for the Columbian College of Arts and Sciences at the George Washington University.
+She serves as Co-Chair of the Exemptions and Immunities Committee of the ABA Antitrust Section.

-Bonnie Roe has over thirty years of experience as a corporate lawyer advising publicly and privately held companies and funds.
-Her practice focuses on securities law, mergers and acquisitions, corporate governance, and private equity.
-Bonnie regularly advises public companies and their boards of directors on public disclosure, SEC compliance matters, corporate governance, and executive compensation.
-She has served as counsel for issuers, investors, and placement agents in connection with public and private offerings, including cross-border offerings.
-She also represents companies and investment funds in early and later stage financing transactions and has significant experience in fund formation and investment.
-Bonnie has counseled numerous buyers and sellers of publicly and privately held businesses, helping to develop and execute strategies for achieving business goals in an efficient manner.
-Her clients include both U.S. and internationally based companies.
+Bonnie Roe is a partner at Cohen & Gresser and has over thirty years of experience as a corporate lawyer advising publicly and privately held companies and funds.
+Her practice focuses on securities law and capital markets, financial regulation, and fintech.
+Bonnie represents U.S and internationally based companies, financial intermediaries, and investors in public and private offerings, including cross-border offerings.
+She also regularly advises public companies and their boards of directors on public disclosure, SEC compliance matters, corporate governance, and executive compensation.
+She serves as counsel to companies and investment funds in early and later stage venture capital financing transactions and has significant experience in fund formation and investment.
+Bonnie has counseled numerous buyers and sellers of publicly and privately held businesses in developing and executing strategies to efficiently achieve business goals.

 Guillaume Seligmann is a partner in the firm’s Paris office and leads its French technology, privacy, and data protection practice.
 His practice focuses on all aspects of technology, advising clients on a broad range of technology transactions, disputes, and regulatory matters, both within France and internationally.
 He counsels clients on software licensing and disputes, outsourcing, cloud computing, data privacy, cybersecurity, big data, digital media, and other e-commerce and internet-related issues.
 He also has substantial experience advising on matters related to telecom networks, VoIP, and satellite telecommunications as well as technology pertaining to the defense, aerospace, and robotics industries.